wavesplatform/docs.wavesplatform/docs/en/ecosystem/waves-keeper/transaction.md

 ## Sponsor Fee Transaction (Type 14)

-- `minSponsoredAssetFee` MoneyLike – fee price in the asset.
+- `minSponsoredAssetFee`: MoneyLike – amount of the sponsored asset that is equivalent to 0.001 WAVES.
-- `*fee` MoneyLike - fee
+- `*fee`: MoneyLike – fee.
-- `*senderPublicKey` string - sender's public key in base58
+- `*senderPublicKey`: string – sender's public key in base58.
-- `*timestamp` number/string – time in ms
+- `*timestamp`: number/string – time in ms.

 Example: